waveform80/picamera/docs/fov.rst

 Sensor Modes
 ============

-The Pi's camera modules have a discrete set of modes.
+The Pi's camera modules have a discrete set of modes that they can use to output data to the GPU.
 On the V1 module these are as follows:

 +---+------------+--------------+-------------+-------+-------+---------+---------+
 | # | Resolution | Aspect Ratio | Framerates  | Video | Image | FoV     | Binning |